sammcj/smcleod/_posts/2017-10-13-Drop-Broadcom.md

 No firmware downgrades (or upgrades) have fixed this issue.

-The problem (major packet loss) manifests itself immediately after rebooting or power cycling - but not every time, that's the odd thing - approximately half the time after booting the host is fine - there are no problems until the next boot.
+The problem (major packet loss) manifests itself immediately after rebooting or power cycling - but not every time, that's the odd thing - approximately half the time after booting the host is fine - and the problems don't manifest until the next boot.

 We've compared the `dmesg`, `lspci` and `modinfo` output between boot cycles where the problem exists and doesn't and we can't find anything that stands out so the bug seems to be triggered by the updated (but still old) version of the bnx2x driver present in XenServer 7.2's Kernel - HP recommends that you use bnx2x driver 7.14.29-2 or later and as XenServer still uses the old Kernel version of 4.4.0 - that's not an option.

-We suspect that the issue is indeed a bug in the Broadcom firmware loaded into the NIC upon boot and there may be some sort of race condition or similar that causes this behaviour in combination with modern versions of the bnx2x drivers, perhaps related to the devices interupt handling.
+We suspect that the issue is indeed a bug in the Broadcom firmware loaded into the NIC upon boot and there may be some sort of race condition or similar that causes this behaviour in combination with modern versions of the bnx2x drivers, perhaps related to the devices interrupt handling.

 ## XenServer

-Obviously XenServer needs to update it's kernel or at least it's bnx2x driver module, I've logging a ticket for this over at [bugs.xenserver.org](https://bugs.xenserver.org/browse/XSO-808)
+Obviously, XenServer needs to update its kernel or at least the bnx2x driver module, I've logged a ticket for this over at [bugs.xenserver.org](https://bugs.xenserver.org/browse/XSO-808)

-Additionally, XenServer didn’t notice (or monitor) the packet loss / network interruptions and do anything to warn of the problem or even stop the rolling pool upgrade, I have reported this concern and have suggested that XenServer adds pool wide checks for connectivity issues between hosts, at _least_ during a pool upgrade, I'll also be suggesting they issue an advisory regarding the Broadcom chipsets.
+Additionally, XenServer didn’t notice (or monitor) the packet loss/network interruptions and do anything to warn of the problem or even stop the rolling pool upgrade, I have reported this concern and have suggested that XenServer adds pool wide checks for connectivity issues between hosts, at _least_ during a pool upgrade, I'll also be suggesting they issue an advisory regarding the Broadcom chipsets.

 Our current workaround is to check for packet loss on the management network NIC immediately after boot and if the problem exists - reboot the host and check again, far from ideal - but until the bug is resolved there isn't any other fix that we can find short of compiling a custom module for XenServer 7.2.